EAP Services for Finance & Corporate Services in Australia: Supporting Stress Management and Workplace Wellbeing

 Retaining Skilled Talent and Reducing Presenteeism

-An accountant working for a corporation was having a difficult time during the audit season.
-The fact that she worked twelve-hour days, missed time with her family, and was constantly concerned that she might make a mistake when she was under a great deal of stress was also a factor.
-Her anxiety made it more difficult for her to concentrate, and despite the fact that she was working longer hours, she saw that she was not doing as much as she had been.
+A corporation's accountant was having a difficult time during the audit season.
+The accountant was working for the corporation.
+There was also the fact that she worked twelve-hour days, that she lost time with her family, and that she was constantly worried that she may make a mistake while she was under a significant deal of stress.
+All of these things contributed to her situation.
+Her worry made it more difficult for her to concentrate, and she saw that despite the fact that she was working longer hours, she was not doing as much as she had been in the past.

-She went to the Employee Assistance Program (EAP) at her job after receiving encouragement from a coworker.
-In the course of her lectures, she discussed helpful methods for coping with stress, such as learning how to relax and establishing boundaries when necessary.
-The ability to deal with stage anxiety was another skill that she picked up, which assisted her in getting back on track and feeling more confident.
-She said that after a few weeks, she felt as though she had more energy and was better able to successfully manage her work without putting her health in jeopardy.
+After obtaining support from a fellow worker, she decided to seek assistance from the Employee Assistance Program (EAP) at her place of employment.
+She presented beneficial strategies for managing with stress during the course of her lectures.
+Some of these methods included learning how to relax and creating boundaries when they were no longer essential.
+Another skill that she picked up was the capacity to cope with stage anxiety, which helped her get back on track and feel more confident.
+She was able to do this because other people helped her.
+She said that after a few weeks, she felt as though she had more energy and was better able to successfully manage her work without putting her health in peril.
+She also stated that she was better able to handle her work life.

 Building a Supportive Corporate Culture